“We couldn’t resist staying at the iconic, Westin Palace Madrid during our trip to the Spanish capital”

 Food & Beverage

 Buffet Breakfast: Quite frankly, the breakfast buffet food was extremely lack luster and in my opinion not worth going to (unless you are after an American style buffet, catering for large crowds), not even the beautiful rotunda could make up for it.
-However, due to the great location of the property, there are plenty of other great cafes that offer a more traditional Spanish breakfast.
+However, due to the great location of the property, there are plenty of great cafes that offer a more traditional Spanish breakfast.

 On the other hand the Sunday Opera Brunch is an absolute must.
 Which is also Served in La Rotonda.
 The food was a lot better for starters and watching the opera singers surrounded by original tapestries dating back to the 16thand 17thcentury, singing below the incredible Belle Epoque glass cupola (a huge stained glass dome) was quite an experience.